FAQ | Lingo | Price-Based Selections

 Entry-Level to Mid-Priced: Bluetooth Headphones Under $200

 You can de-clutter your listening experience with Bluetooth headphones under $100 — Numark HF Wireless Bluetooth headphones are one such option that offer listeners DJ-influenced style with Bluetooth 4.0 technology that keeps you connected up to 10 meters!
 Step up your style with a pair of Audio-Technica ATH-SR5BT headphones — the memory foam earpads around their large 45mm drivers provide premium comfort.
-For exercise, it’s tough to beat Audio-Technica ATH-ANC40BT Bluetooth earbuds.
-With active noise cancelling and behind-the-neck design, there’s nothing to interfere with your workout playlist.
+For exercise, it’s tough to beat MEE Audio X7 Plus Bluetooth earbuds.
+With their inline volume and play/pause controls and behind-the-neck design, there’s nothing to interfere with your workout playlist.

 Mid-Priced to High-End: Bluetooth Headphones for $200+